beerwin/njdesktop2/docs/icon_lists.md

 | `view` | `NjDesktop.NjIconlistView.S, NjDesktop.NjIconlistView.M, NjDesktop.NjIconlistView.L, NjDesktop.NjIconlistView.XL, NjDesktop.NjIconlistView.TILE` | `NjDesktop.NjIconlistView.M` | icon size/arrangement
 | `preventScroll` | boolean | `false` | shows icons that  fit in the view only

 The icon list can support multiple selection.
+Multiple icons can be selected by holding Ctrl and/or Shift keys.
 Getting the selected items can be done by filtering the `icons` property:

 ```javascript
 const selectedIcons = iconList.icons.filter(i => i.isSelected());